r-darwish/idnt/README.md

 macOS, Windows and Linux (APT and Pacman).

-macOS user need to install Brew [rmtree](https://github.com/beeftornado/homebrew-rmtree).
+macOS users need to install Brew [rmtree](https://github.com/beeftornado/homebrew-rmtree).

 ### A warning for Linux users